n-k/klusterkluck/README.md

 `curl -XPOST klusterfuck.kube.local/api/v1/auth/login
     -d'{"username": "your username", "password": "your password"}' -H"Content-Type: application/json"`

+Then include the 'accessToken' field in your requests `curl <your function's URL> ... -H"Authorization: Bearer <accessToken, don't include the < and > chars>"`

 Functions can be connected to non-HTTP events, and/or chained together using flows.
 A flow is a directed acyclic graph (DAG) of 'connector's and functions.